There’s a fire hose of information directed at our faces everywhere we go.

 First, if you’re a profitable trader with a solid strategy, then by definition you want to exploit that edge as much as possible.
 A positive expected value system will accumulate more total profit by taking more trades.
 End of day trading means lots of waiting and down time.

 Second, some traders just won’t operate well unless they feel engaged.
 For good or for worse, they cannot wait until the market closes to start pushing buttons.
 If you are someone who needs to be involved with the intraday swings of the market, then end of day trading probably won’t be a good fit for you.

 Whether it’s for psychological reasons, or your trading bottom line, having fewer signals can be a problem.

 No one strategy or methodology is right for all traders.

-There are pros, cons, and tradeoffs with every approach, and it’s up to you to figure out what makes sense and fits what you value most as a trader.
+There are pros, cons, and tradeoffs with every approach, and it’s up to you to figure out what makes sense and aligns with what you value most as a trader.

 It’s this balance, that keeps me emotionally at ease, and confident in my decision-making process, each and every day.

-For more on this topic, including how to actually go about implementing an end of day trading strategy, check out our latest article on How to Trade Stocks Using Daily Closing Prices.
+For more on this topic, including how to actually go about implementing an end of day trading strategy, check out this related article: How to Trade Stocks Using Daily Closing Prices.

 Enjoy what you read?
 Share it below and be sure to tag @thetraderisk.